NOAA-EMC/MLGEFS/readme.md

-# MLGEFS: Machine Learning-based Global Ensemble Forecast System
+# Global EAGLE ensemble
-This package contains scripts to run an ensemble-based cascaded version of the GraphCast weather model for the Global Ensemble Forecast System (GEFS).
-It also provides the pre-trained model (weights) to run MLGEFS:
+This project is part of Experimental AI Global and Limited-area Ensemble project (EAGLE), which is ensemble GraphCast tuned on GDAS and initialized with GEFSv12.
+This repo contains scripts to run an ensemble-based cascaded version of the GraphCast weather model for the Global Ensemble Forecast System (GEFS).
+[Model weights](https://noaa-nws-graphcastgfs-pds.s3.amazonaws.com/index.html#EAGLE_ensemble/model_weights/) were obtained from training/finetuning GraphCast on GDAS dataset.

 ## Table of Contents
 - [Overview](#overview)